MaFalana/CS-Paint/README.md

 ### Installing

-* Just just downlod the base folder and its contents or the [jar file](https://github.com/MaFalana/CS-Paint/raw/main/base/csPaint.jar) then simply open an IDE or your command line and type
+* Just downlod the base folder and its contents or the [jar file](https://github.com/MaFalana/CS-Paint/raw/main/base/csPaint.jar) then simply open an IDE or your command line and type

  ```make run ```